hansogj/discogs-cover/README.md

 ./discogs-cli.js "Daft Punk" "Discovery"
 ```

 If multiple matches are found, the script will prompt you to select the correct one from a list.
-After finding the album, it will ask if you want to fetch facts from Gemini.